€10,00

 -

-Closed bezel setting (925 silver or other metals) — the flat back facilitates the bezel; variable hardness is compensated by a rim that protects the entire perimeter
+Closed bezel setting (925 silver or other metals) — the flat back facilitates bezel setting; the variable hardness is compensated by a rim that protects the entire perimeter

 -